zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets a comma-delimited list of directory paths to include in the Poshi project files.
 This does not include `*.testcase` files.

+### test.jvm.max.retries

+Sets the maximum cumulative amount of attempts that failing tests in the test group may be re-executed.

 ### test.name

 Sets the test case(s) to run.
 The tests can be specified by the test case